tytydraco/yessleep/out/Theres_been_a_key_in_my_neighbors_door_for_two_weeks.md

 Eventually, after a week had passed, I started to get worried.

 See the thing is, I would have maybe written off the key as a simple mistake before going on a trip, but Mr. Carlson was quite old and frail, and had stopped leaving his house a long time ago, depending on caretakers for groceries and basic home goods.

-Which brought me to my next conclusion... that if must have been one of his caretakers.
+Which brought me to my next conclusion... that it must have been one of his caretakers.

 But then I remembered that they stopped by his house every few days, and surely would have noticed the key.

-Finally, after two weeks of indecision, I finally worked up the courage to walk over to Mr. Carlson's door, place my hand on the doorknob, the key still hanging from, turning the knob.
+Finally, after two weeks of indecision, I worked up the courage to walk over to Mr. Carlson's door, place my hand on the doorknob, the key still hanging from it, and turn the knob.

-As I turned it, I couldn't help but hear a faint echo, like several people shouting from a hundred yards away.
+As I turned it, I couldn't help but hear a faint echo, like the sound of a couple people shouting from a hundred yards away.

 I stopped and looked around.